What this article covers:

 Once you've created your flow, you'll have to add your blocks of work.
 Choose your Zoho Projects account on one dropdown, and whichever tool you have to connect to on the other.
 In this example, we're using GitHub.

-In this tab, you can choose the tool account you want to use for each block.
+In the first tab, you can choose the tool account you want to use for each block.
 Usually, you might want to do this to create a bot user.
 You can also change the flow direction from the default two-way flow to a one-way flow.
 This can help you create flows that fit your specific use case — such as a Trello Master Board — but often you’ll want to keep it as a two-way relationship.

 Next, it’s time to set up your rules.